-Yoga can be explored as Power, Self Reflection or Therapy
+Yoga can be explored as a Path to Self Empowerment, Self Inquiry or Self Therapy

-The word Yoga is by now well known outside India.
-In fact over the last five decades we have seen it quietly and steadily taking root within our Western culture and language.
+Yoga is by now well known outside India.
+Over the last five decades we have seen it quietly and steadily taking root within our Western culture and language.
 Yet if you ask any number of people what Yoga is, you are likely to get many different responses.

 This power arises out of three areas of personal development:

 - Mastery of the body through physical postures.